SOMI DENTAL GROUP BOCA RATON

 Dealing with pain after the root canal

-Usually, the root canal treatment can be painful for a few days after the procedure is over.
+Your root canal in Boca Raton can be painful for a few days after the procedure is over.
 After all, you have just undergone an invasive treatment.
 If you’re careful about how you care for your teeth, this pain should reduce in a week.

 pasta/noodles, and tofu can be eaten without any concern.
 Skip hot coffee/tea, cold juices, and ice cream during your recovery.